salem404/coral-companion/docs/README.md

 }[]
 ```

-- 404 Not Found: No profiles found for the user ID
+- 204 No profiles found for the user ID

 `application/json`